 Since than Kayla's played other venues such as (the legendary) Godfrey Daniels, the Mayfair Festival, the Easton Riverside Concert Series and Riverside Festival of the Arts, the Allentown Arts Park Series, Jammin' for Youth, the Valley Youth House/Martin Guitar Charitable Foundation Singer-Songwriter Series.
 She played her first solo concert for the 2014 Festif.
 She frequently opens for the James Supra Blues Band.
 Legendary blues harmonica player James Supra often joins Kayla on stage for bluesy duets."

 A Band Called Clyde: Features J Paul Liberty (Greig), Vince Parke, Jim Brekus, and Ron Shirey.

-A newly created band of experienced prof, musicians playing original versions of classic rock and blues music (more details to follow)!
+A newly created band of experienced, professional musicians playing original versions of classic rock and blues music (more details to follow)!